 Motherhood photo sessions can be shot both indoors and outdoors.

 If you’re shooting indoors, great!
-You can shoot at any time of the day, just opt for rooms with nice big windows to let that light flow in.
+You can shoot at any time of the day — just opt for rooms with big windows to let the light flow in.

 If the master bedroom is well lit, position your subjects with the light to one side, pose them on the bed and take some cuddly, snuggly shots of mum surrounded by her little loves.

-If you’re shooting outdoors during a sunny day, a nice shady spot under a big tree is perfect for this style of shoot.
-Position your subjects just inside the shade line for well lit images.
+If you’re shooting outdoors on a sunny day, a nice shady spot under a big tree is perfect for this style of shoot.
+Position your subjects just inside the shade line for well-lit images.

-But when using trees for open shade, look out for dappled light on their faces and avoid at all costs!
-If you get that it’s an indicator the tree isn’t dense enough or the sun is quite high in the sky, shining downing through the leaves instead of side lighting them which would avoid dappled light.
+But when using trees for open shade, look out for dappled light on their faces and avoid it at all costs!
+If you get that, it’s an indicator that the tree isn’t dense enough or the sun is high in the sky, shining down through the leaves instead of side lighting them, which would avoid dappled light.

-If you’re super keen, wait until sunset and backlight to add a special, warm glow to your images which heightens the emotion and drama of the photo session.
+If you’re super keen, wait until sunset and backlight to add a warm glow to your images.
+This will heighten the emotion and drama of the photo session.

-If like me during this feature session you get an overcast day, well then lucky you, you can shoot just about anywhere at any time.
-However to avoid flat, lifeless images, still be mindful of the direction of the sun behind the clouds – just because it’s diffused doesn’t mean it’s a free for all and you can shoot anywhere.
-You still need to position your subjects in relation to the light in the same way you would if the sun were out.
+If, like me during this feature session, you get an overcast day, lucky you!
+You can shoot just about anywhere at any time.
+However, to avoid flat, lifeless images, be mindful of the direction of the sun behind the clouds — just because it’s diffused doesn’t mean it’s a free for all and you can shoot anywhere.
+You still need to position your subjects in relation to the light just as you would if the sun was out.

 The bonus of grey skies is you can use them to light up your subjects like a giant soft box, just by getting them to tilt their head up to the light.